Democrats say White House lawyer is refusing to let Hope Hicks answer questions

 Mr. Lieu said even basic questions such as “Where is your office located,” have been batted back with an objection from White House lawyers.

-“Ridiculous,” he said, saying Ms. Hicks is answering questions about her time in the campaign.
+Ms. Hicks is answering questions about her time in the campaign.

-When asked if he learned anything from the hearing, Mr. Lieu told reporters to wait for the transcript.
+When asked if he learned anything from the hearing, Mr. Lieu told reporters to wait for the transcript, which is expected to be released in about 48 hours.

+Rep. Pramila Jayapal, Washington Democrat, said Ms. Hicks at one point was cut off trying to answer questions.

 Rep. Eric Swalwell, California Democrat, slammed the White House for blocking his Ms. Hicks’s answers.